 130 + dB- high end of trumpet

 So what does this all mean?
-Well these are individual instrument readings, which means that if you are in the thick of an orchestra, small ensemble, new music ensemble, or band, the combined sounds can be more intense.
-Loud shows with amplification can beyond a typical classical concert as well, especially if you're playing onstage.
+Well these are individual instrument readings, which means that if you are in the thick of an orchestra, small ensemble, new music ensemble, or band, the combined sounds can be more intense on a logarithmic scale.
+Loud shows with amplification can exceed volume beyond a typical classical concert as well, especially if you're playing onstage or close to speakers.
 Hearing loss can be short term or long term, and can take a few different forms.
-Many of us have had tinnitus (ringing in the ears), after sitting in an orchestra danger zone, which might go away after a few days.
+Many of us have had tinnitus (ringing in the ears), after sitting in an orchestra danger zone, which might go away after a few days or even hours.
 There is also sustained progressive hearing loss due to consistent exposure to high volume sounds.
 What makes this all even scarier is that when musicians are tested for hearing loss, especially in an orchestra, the numbers are relatively high.
 If you look up statistics for hearing loss in the symphony, the numbers range from 35% to 70%, depending on the questions asked, the year, the age of musician, etc. Even if it's on the low end of 35%, that's actually a rather high percentage for folks who need to make their living this way!
 The simple answer is to start using earplugs for musicians ASAP, and if nothing else, use foam earplugs.
 Most ensembles provide earplugs for free as part of the OSHA requirements, but it is definitely worth it to invest in a nicer set that doesn't block out all frequencies equally.
 Many of my colleagues use Etymotics, either as custom made earplugs or just the generic $12 ones.
 Both are an improvement upon foam earplugs.
 Many earplugs come with different filters/levels of sound diminishing, depending on what you need.
 Custom earplugs will often have the option to adjust to where you sit, what you play, and what clarity you need.

 Some of the more dangerous zones in the orchestra: